0z-cloud/vx/README.md

          ./0z-cloud/products/\!_{{ cloud_type }}/{{ ansible_product }}/stage/
     ```

-- Create symlinks from Parent Primary Cloud dynamic Environment to his new childs -
+- Create symbolic links from the dynamic environment of the parent primary cloud to its new childs -

     ```
          mkdir ./0z-cloud/products/\!_{{ cloud_type }}/{{ ansible_product }}/stage/